Commercedotcom (CDC) Supports Uitm's Hydrogen-Powered Urban Concept Vehicle For Shell Eco-Marathon 2025

 This collaboration builds upon a strong legacy of success.
 In 2014, CDC partnered with UiTM's Faculty of Mechanical Engineering on the Eco-Planet team, which secured first place in the Hydrogen Fuel Cell Urban Concept category at the Shell Eco-Marathon Asia in Manila, Philippines.
 That same year, UiTM's Faculty of Electrical Engineering, under the Eco-Sprint team, emerged as champions by securing first place in the Prototype category, further solidifying UiTM's reputation for excellence in green innovation on an international stage.

-See also HDBank successfully issues $118m in green bonds for eco-friendly projects

 According to Ts.
-Dr. Mohamad Farid Bin Misnan,“SEM 2025 is more than just a competition; it's a platform for showcasing the complete research quadruple helix model and the potential of sustainable technology.
+Dr. Mohamad Farid Bin Misnan, 'SEM 2025 is more than just a competition; it's a platform for showcasing the complete research quadruple helix model and the potential of sustainable technology.
 Our participation not only reinforces UiTM's reputation for innovation but also highlights our local Malaysia's capability to lead advancements in green technology.
+CommerceDotCom: Championing Sustainable Innovation

 CDC's involvement underscores its dedication to fostering environmentally friendly technologies and driving meaningful progress in clean energy.
 By supporting the development of the UITM-CDC H2 Truck, CDC aligns with initiatives that prioritise innovation, sustainability, and future-ready solutions.